apache/nuttx/configs/sama5d4-ek/README.txt

    EHCI drivers).

 2) HSCMI TX DMA support is currently commented out.
-There were problems at one time (on the SAMA5D3) and the temporary workaround was simpley to disable TX DMA.
+There were problems at one time (on the SAMA5D3) and the temporary workaround was simply to disable TX DMA.
 There have been several fixes to both HSMCI and DMA support since then and TX DMA is very likely okay now.
 But this needs to be verified by re-enabled HSMCI TX DMA.

+   Also, CONFIG_MMCSD_MULTIBLOCK_DISABLE=y is set to disable multi-block transfers.

 3) There is a kludge in place in the Ethernet code to work around a problem that I see.
 The problem that I see is as follows: